juju/docs/src/en/help-google.md

 Firstly, you should create a new project for Juju.
-If you have already used GCE your existing projects will be listed in the pull-down menu with one being selected as your currently active project (here 'Juju-GCE').
-The dialog is found at the top-right corner:
+If you have already used GCE your existing projects will be listed in the pull-down menu with one being selected as your currently active project (here 'My First Project').
+The dialog is found near the top-right corner:

 ![create_gce_project_dropdown](./media/config-gce-new_project_dropdown.png)

-Enter some details.
-If you have already created a project in the past you may not see the extra two questions shown below:
+Enter a project name (here 'My Juju-GCE Project'):

 ![create_gce_project_details](./media/config-gce-first_project_create.png)

 The *project id* (used later) will be generated automatically.
-Use the 'Edit' button to change it.
+Click 'Edit' to change it.

 ### Enable the GCE API